Court Rules

 Document RequirementMandatory

-Evidentiary citations with specific transcript pages required for submissions citing record material.
+Evidentiary citations with specific transcript pages required when citing record material.

 Parties must provide evidentiary citations, including specific transcript pages, in any submission that cites record material.